Eventual-Inc/daft-launcher/README.md

 4. `kubectl` installed and configured with the correct context
 5. Appropriate permissions to access the namespace where Ray is deployed

-### SSH Key Setup for AWS
+### SSH Key Setup for Provisioned Mode

-To enable SSH access and port forwarding for AWS clusters, you need to:
+To enable SSH access and port forwarding for provisioned clusters, you need to:

 1. Create an SSH key pair (if you don't already have one):
    ```bash